 Kurkumin - a simple substance with complex pharmacodynamics

 Curcuma is an excellent example of a plant where one can save a lot of effort and doubts when he believes in traditional medicine systems (TČM and Ayurveda) and will not seek scientific proof of its effectiveness.
-According to TČM and Ajurvéda, kurkuma is clearly healing, while understanding and confirming its healing is scientifically extremely difficult for experts.
+According to the practical experience of the TCM and Ayurveda, the turmeric is definitely healing, while understanding and confirming the same scientifically is extremely difficult for professionals.
 Frankly speaking, I am not pleased with this fact.
-I do not like the advantage of blind believers, I feel some inner dissatisfaction with the fact that we scientists are in turmeric only to finally say "Yes, TCM and Ayurveda were right."
-But when we have to acknowledge this, the turmeric case can be used as an example of how hard it is to explain scientifically several obvious phenomena in the realm of herbs.
-Curcuma is actually very simple.
-She has only one active substance - curcumin.
-More specifically, turmeron, zingiberen and other turmeric compounds also have certain effects (see, for example, Chen2017ata ), but curcumin is by far the most important.
-So let's look at how a single fabric can be a scientist for years, while Chinese-Indian charlatans have a quiet sleep and, moreover, the truth.
+I do not like the fact that blind people have the advantage here, I feel some incongruity about the fact that we scientists are in turkey just to say "Yes, TCM and Ayurveda were right" after a lengthy study.
+However, when we have to recognize this, the curcuma case can be used as an example of how hard it is to scientifically confirm and explain otherwise obvious biological phenomena.
+The turkey busy complex is actually quite simple.
+Turmeric has one major drug - kurkumin.
+Other turmeric substances (turmeron, zingiberen) are not effective ( Chen2017ata ...), but compared to curcumin they are secondary.
+So let's look at how kurkumin has been a scientist for a long time, while Chinese-Indian charlatans have a quiet sleep and, moreover, the truth.

 Traditional medical systems - TČM and Ajurvéda - attribute to turmeric an effect against inflammation and pain , especially joint pain and rheumatoid arthritis , as well as menstrual problems, digestive problems and external skin diseases .
 One of the good scientific articles describing these properties not only in curcuma but also in ginger is Lakhan2015zep .
 These attributes attributed science to curcumin.
 It has been shown that curcumin has extensive anti-inflammatory and anticancer activity in the human body ( Sharma2007ppc ).
 Today's publications include Tejada2016whe , according to which curcumin improves wound healing , the Panahi2017aec clinical trial, in which curcumin improves the metabolic health of diabetics, and a review of Basnet2011cam on the preventive action of kurcumin against cancer.
-But even older versions of the mid-20th century knew this about kurkumina.
+But even much older twentieth-century publications have confirmed the miraculous effect of curcumin.

-At first glance, the scientists were all seated.
+Apparently everything was seated.
 But only until it has come to the conclusion that, contrary to expectations, turkey from the digestive tract does not absorb into the bloodstream, it absorbs very little.
-Scientists have already learned in the 1980s that kurkumin is not absorbed too much from the intestine to explain the traditional turmeric indications.
-The stacks of available publications about the positive effect of curcumin suddenly seemed overly optimistic.
+Scientists have already learned in the 1980s that turmeric is too little in the blood to explain the cucumber healing.
+Stacks of turkey publications suddenly seemed overly optimistic.
 The question arises as to how turmeric works at all?
-In the 1980s and 1990s, scientists offered several explanations:
+There were several possible explanations for the scientists in the 1980s and 1990s:

-- Curcumin works in the body at much lower concentrations than was thought.
+- Curcumin works in blood at much lower concentrations than was thought.

-- Turmeric activity is sufficient for the curative action of the turmeric in the digestive tract.
+- Turmeric activity is sufficient for curcumin to work inside the digestive tract.

-Does that mean that curcumin always remains out of the bloodstream and is therefore ineffective?
-After an even longer study, it turned out that not.
-In our digestive tract, there are two situations in which curcumin is still absorbed into circulation.
-The first one occurs when a slimy layer is broken on the surface of our digestive mucosa.
-Our digestive surface is enormous and, as soon as the protective slime is disturbed for some reason (eg, intestinal disease or a specific type of food that interferes with the slime layer), the serum turkey molecule begins to penetrate into the bloodstream in such an amount that BCRP or the liver it is not enough to pump out.
-The second case when kurkumin is able to reach the healing concentration is when we add pepper to the meal except turmeric.
-Pepper contains piperine, which not only gives it a peppery taste, but primarily inhibits the transport of turmeric in the intestine as glucuronate.
+Does that mean that the TCM and Ayurveda are wrong?
+That curcumin always remains out of the bloodstream and is therefore ineffective?
+Not.
+After even longer research, it has been found that there are two situations when kurkumin is just absorbed.
+The first is when our digestive mucosa and (more precisely its mucous layer) are damaged.
+When the protective slime of the intestine is disturbed (eg due to intestinal infection), curcumin penetrates into circulation in such a large amount that BCRP and the liver are not enough to pump out and can heal us.
+The second case when curcumin reaches the healing concentration is when we add pepper to the meal except turmeric.
+Pepper contains piperine, which not only has a peppery taste, but primarily inhibits the transport of turmeric in the intestine as glucuronate.

-When we eat turmeric every day , as the Indians normally do, it will happen to us that, thanks to pepper or other circumstances, cucumine medicine will only get into the bloodstream.
-So, in the end, TU and Ajurvéd have the truth about the benefits of curcuma.
-Now, let me just tell you that I have simplified this story a little bit, and when you want to know how it is, you can read the "Physiological barriers to the oral delivery of curcumin" 2012 ( Berginc2012pbo ).
-So if you're interested in practicing the curative effects of curcumin (listed in the recent Kunnumakkara2017cgn review), add a little pepper to the meal.
+So when we eat turmeric every day , as Indian people do, kurkumin will get us into the bloodstream from time to time.
+So TUC and Ayurveda eventually win.
+Now, let me just tell you that I have simplified this story a little bit, and when you want to know how it is, read the publication "Physiological barriers to the oral delivery of curcumin" ( Berginc2012pbo ).
+And if you just want to use the curative effects of curcumin (listed in the recent Kunnumakkara2017cgn review) in your diet, enjoy curcuma or curry with a little pepper.